autrin/gobackn/README.md

 ## Helpful Notes

+- Some of the given .o files such as the CCITT16 CRC generation code may not compile on machines other than the ones in the Coover 2061 lab.
+However, you may use/implement your own CCITT16 CRC generator.
 - When receiving a `NAK`, don't think too much into the received packet printed out by `receiver_subroutine.c`.
 After all, it _is_ a corrupted packet.
 - `sender.o` and `receiver.o` already set up the connection between the sender and receiver.